BBC-Data-Unit/shared-data-unit/README.md

 ### Public libraries in 'crisis' as councils cut services

-In September 2024 we [revealed](https://www.bbc.co.uk/news/articles/cn9lexplel5o) more than 180 council-run libraries have either closed or been handed over to volunteer groups in the UK since 2016.
+In September 2024 we [revealed](https://www.bbc.co.uk/news/articles/cn9lexplel5o) more than 180 council-run libraries had either closed or been handed over to volunteer groups in the UK since 2016.

 * [GitHub repo](https://GitHub.com/BBC-Data-Unit/libraries-2024)